 I am going to take you on a little garden tour and show you how to grow 3 of my most favorite plants: lavender, rosemary & thyme.
 These plants are a MUST for every garden.

-In this post I am going to show you what these plants looks like, how to easily grown them and what you can do with them.
+In this post, I am going to show you what these plants look like, how to easily grow them, and what you can do with them.
 So let’s get to it!

 You can watch the Lavender, Rosemary & Thyme garden tour video at the end of the post.